Croats: Dalmatian Croats

 The Dalmatian Croats were recorded to have been subject to the Kingdom of Italy under Lothair I, since 828.
 The Croatian Prince Mislav (835–845) built up a formidable navy, and in 839 signed a peace treaty with Pietro Tradonico, doge of Venice.
 The Venetians soon proceeded to battle with the independent Slavic pirates of the Pagania region, but failed to defeat them.
-The Bulgarian king Boris I (called by the Byzantine Empire Archont of Bulgaria after he made Christianity the official religion of Bulgaria) also waged a lengthy war against the Dalmatian Croats, trying to expand his state to the Adriatic.
+The Bulgarian king Boris I (called by the Byzantine Empire Archon of Bulgaria after he made Christianity the official religion of Bulgaria) also waged a lengthy war against the Dalmatian Croats, trying to expand his state to the Adriatic.

 The Croatian Prince Trpimir I (845–864) succeeded Mislav.
 In 854, there was a great battle between Trpimir's forces and the Bulgars.
 Neither side emerged victorious, and the outcome was the exchange of gifts and the establishment of peace.
 Trpimir I managed to consolidate power over Dalmatia and much of the inland regions towards Pannonia, while instituting counties as a way of controlling his subordinates (an idea he picked up from the Franks).
 The first known written mention of the Croats, dates from 4 March 852, in statute by Trpimir.
 Trpimir is remembered as the initiator of the Trpimirović dynasty, that ruled in Croatia, with interruptions, from 845 until 1091.
 After his death, an uprising was raised by a powerful nobleman from Knin – Domagoj, and his son Zdeslav was exiled with his brothers, Petar and Muncimir to Constantinople.

 Branimir Inscription (9th-century) from Šopot near Benkovac in Croatia, as "Dux Cruatorum", has the earliest carved ethnonym Hrvat (Cruat-/Crvat-) in the form which is still pronounced today.